-    The Integrated Liver Care team (ILC) are pioneers in bloodless liver transplant, bloodless dual organ transplant, split and domino liver transplants.
-They are credited with the first use of the normothermic perfusion device in Asia and the first 3D printed liver model assisted liver donor surgery in India.
+The Integrated Liver Care team (ILC) are pioneers in bloodless liver transplants, bloodless dual organ transplant, split and domino liver transplants.
+They are credited with the first use of the normothermic perfusion device in Asia and the first 3D printed liver model-assisted liver donor surgery in India.

 The team of ILC doctors -Dr Kaiser Raja, Dr Sonal Asthana, Dr Rajiv Lochan and Dr Mathew Jacob- have their hearts in the right place.

 Having successfully transplanted babies weighing less than 5 kg, the team conducted the first dual organ (liver and kidney) transplant in a baby weighing less than 7 kg in the world.
 It has conducted more than 400 transplants, making it the largest liver transplant programme in Karnataka and the second largest in Kerala.
 The one-year survival rate of their patients, post-transplant, is 95 percent.